lambda-curry/virtualevent-poc/src/pages/custom-pages/reg.md

 In-person tickets: Cancel on or before Sept 30, full refund.
 Cancel after Sept 30, no refund.
 Refund requests must go through the FNvirtual registration system or emailed to registration@opencompute.org.
 No refunds for virtual tickets.

-[Click here](https://forms.gle/YeW3awXhZRAs66Xo7) to apply for a media pass.
+<a href="https://docs.google.com/forms/d/e/1FAIpQLSehNzzYKO6FtzncM3Gt1ODQIRMv5NCUfX3zl8qXf3ltMlneDg/viewform" target="_blank">Click here</a> to apply for a media pass.